 As part of our determination to enable the widest possible access to our training, we have made a promise to provide an annual bursary of up to £1,200 for all new undergraduate students with household income of less than £30K per annum from the 2021/22 academic year.
 We anticipate that over 25% of new entrants every year will be eligible and we are therefore working hard to raise the £500,000 we will need to make it possible for us to give support to every student who needs it over the coming 5 years.
 Donations of any size – from businesses, trusts and individuals – as well as major endowment gifts, will be critical to our ability to fulfil our promise.

 For more information about contributing to our Bursary Fund, please contact: firstname.lastname@example.org.

-Please help us to continue to build up the Student Hardship Fund so that together we can ensure that emergency support is available to all current and future students when they need it most.
+Please donate to ensure emergency support is available to all current and future students when they need it most.

 All contributions to the Bursary Fund during the 2022-23 academic year will be matched by The Mosawi Foundation, doubling the value and impact of your gift.